markpbaggett/utkislandoratheme/blocks/README.md

 #### How to Assign Blocks to a Region:

 You can assign a block to a region by clicking **Structure > Blocks** in the Admin bar.
+Here is an example:

 ![Image of Assigning Blocks to a Region](http://dlwork.lib.utk.edu/mark/images/BlockAssignmentExample.png "Assigning Blocks to a Region")

 #### Theme Related Blocks (Appears on All Pages)

+There are several blocks that must be turned on in order to make the theme work.
+These blocks should work out of the box with the existing CSS and JS.

 **Giving Block**